precice/config-check/docs/Rules.md

 ### JIT mapping is in the wrong direction

-If the direction is `read`, then the JIT mapping needs to have the tag `from="..."`.
+If the direction is `read`, then the JIT mapping requires the tag `from="..."`.
 If it instead has the tag `to="..."`, then direction and tag don't fit and the mapping is in the wrong direction.

-Similarly, a JIT `write`-mapping needs to have the tag `to="..."`, otherwise its direction is wrong.
+Similarly, a JIT `write`-mapping requires the tag `to="..."`, otherwise its direction is wrong.

 - `severity`: `error`